Save Money on Your Prescriptions

 These costs affect everyone - whether or not you're currently taking a prescription drug.
 Here are some simple steps you can take to help you and your community save money.

-Lower-cost alternativesIn some cases there are a number of less expensive, but equally effective drugs your physician can choose from to treat your condition.
-Ask your physician what options are available, and work with him or her to determine if a less expensive drug is worth a try.
+Try a low cost alternativeThere may be a number of less expensive, but equally safe and effective drugs, to treat your condition.
+Ask your doctor or pharmacist about available options and determine if a less expensive drug is worth a try.

 Over-the-Counter DrugsThese are medications available without a prescription.
 Antihistamines, pain relievers and heartburn medications can often be purchased over the counter for less than your prescription co-payment.

-Free Medication ReviewWith your Excellus BCBS Medicare plan, you are eligible to have all of your medications reviewed personally with a pharmacist at no charge.
+Free Medication ReviewWith your Excellus BlueCross BlueShield Medicare plan, you are eligible to have all of your medications reviewed personally with a pharmacist at no charge.
 During this complete review, our pharmacists can answer any questions you might have and may possibly be able to help you find ways to save money on your future prescriptions.
 Medication reviews are conveniently performed over the telephone.
-Contact your health plan's pharmacist today at 1-888-991-1527 for your free review.
+Contact our health plan's pharmacist today at 1-888-991-1527 for your free review.